Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 </br>
 The TFmini-S sensor was chosen from among other options from the same manufacturer (as explained in greater detail in the project log); ultimately, this sensor has a detection range that is more than sufficient for the challenge, low power consumption, excellent accuracy, and a reasonable price.
 The other options were either too expensive or not up to par.
 Furthermore, during the regional phase, we had used HC-SR04 ultrasonic sensors, which worked at the time, but for this national phase we needed more accurate and reliable sensors, so we looked for laser sensors.

-The sensor was also mounted on the HUSKYLENS servo because, initially, we weren’t going to use two TOF400F sensors—one, along with this one, would be sufficient.
-Therefore, it needed to be able to rotate to take measurements on both the left side and the front, given its reliability in doing so.

 <div align="center"><table>
   <tr>
     <td align="center" width="50%">